PASTAplus/PEP/peps/pep-9.md

         authenticated: changePermission
 ```

-Notes: The *authorization service* will create a user profile (along with a EDI-ID) if the principal is not a EDI-ID.
+Note: The *authorization service* will create a new EDI profile (along with an EDI-ID) if the principal is not a EDI profile or group identifier.

 **4b.
 Update Rule**